Pharmacy Preprofessional Program

 - Completion of the Pharmacy College Admission Test (PCAT) by September in order to be considered for admission the following fall semester.

 Applications for admission to the PharmD program are accepted online through PharmCAS, the national pharmacy application service.
-You'll also submit some application materials directly to the College of Pharmacy, and may be invited to a personal interview.
+You'll also submit some application materials directly to the College of Pharmacy and you may be invited to a personal interview.
 Review the College of Pharmacy website for more details about the admission requirements and application process.

 Admission Requirements Tabs